natezhenghy/DCDicL_denoising/README.md

 Configure ```options/test_denoising.json```.
 Important settings:
 - task: task name.
-- path/root: path to save the tasks
+- path/root: path to save the tasks.
 - path/pretrained_netG: path to the folder containing the pretrained models.
 - data/n_channels: 1 for greyscale and 3 for color.
 - test/visualize: true for saving the noisy input/predicted dictionaries.